IsEnesEval/diagstandards/standard.md

 - **Custom**: extra parameters can be defined as needed by the diagnostics or the tools.
 They must not collide with neither `required` nor `reserved` parameters.

-## The command line interface

-The diagnostic *must* be implemented as a command line tool that accepts the path to the YAML configuration file as the only parameter.

-It is *recommended* to include in the diagnostic executable the possibility to use a `--help` flag.
-The diagnostic should print on the terminal the following help information:

-- A short description of the diagnostic (*recommended*).
-- A list describing possible configuration options, as well as expected and default values for each option (*recommended*).
-- A list of the mandatory common options required for the diagnostic to work (*recommended*).
-- A link to the online documentation, if available (*suggested*).

 ## The diagnostic configuration file

 The diagnostic's configuration file *must* consist of YAML file containing key-value mappings for all the parameters needed to run the diagnostic.